Who we are

 Arnaud Piéton is Executive Vice President of Human Resources at TechnipFMC.
 Prior to being named TechnipFMC President Subsea Projects and Onshore Offshore Asia Pacific, Mr. Piéton served as President Asia Pacific Region.
 He has held various management positions in Paris, Houston and Kuala Lumpur over the 12 past years, notably as Vice President, Projects - Subsea North America, and Chief Operating Officer - Subsea APAC.

 Before joining Technip in 2004, he held several positions at Serimax, part of Vallourec Group.
-Mr. Piéton holds a master’s degree in Material Science & Welding, and graduated from the University of Chicago Booth School of Business.
+Mr. Piéton holds a master’s degree in Material Science & Welding, and attended University of Chicago Booth School executive programs.

 Mark Scott is Executive Vice President of Quality, HSE/Security, and Communications at TechnipFMC.
 The former Vice President of Administration at FMC Technologies joined the company in 2010 after serving as Senior Vice President of Human Resources at Dresser.